 On the other hand, they go on to say that with the many themes, plugins and access to coding (if you want), those bloggers who are more technically minded also have the freedom to make their own websites however they want.

-Whether you’re brand new or a seasoned blogger, WordPress is more than likely your best choice of free blogging sites.
+Whether you’re brand new or a seasoned blogger, WordPress is more than likely your best choice of free blogging sites—hands down.

 General Information About Self-Hosted WordPress

-WordPress.org (also known as self-hosted WordPress) is an open-source content management system (CMS) created in 2003.
-Open-source means software that's offered freely and can be modified by others.
+WordPress.org (also known as self-hosted WordPress) is an open-source content management system (CMS) created in 2003 with the goal of giving the world a truly free blogging platform.
+Open-source means software that’s offered freely and can be modified by others.
 CMS is a software or program that lets you create and manage your digital content.

 We’ll go into more detail about web hosting below, but it’s important to note that it’s extremely affordable to run a self-hosted WordPress blog—think $2 to $10/mo.